Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Daisy is a BIG lover of technology.
 Whether it is playing games on the Nintendo Switch or Xbox, learning how to draw on the iPad, watching her favourite shows on Netflix on the television or just talking with family on video calls we often have screens on when Daisy is home.

 Before I continue with this post I want to share that I DO stop Daisy from accessing tablets and screens right before bed, just because I feel this helps with her natural sleep cycle, and leads to a less stressed and more relaxed bedtime.

 I’m sure that this could count as limiting screen time, but it is more a rule that we don’t enjoy any devices right before bedtime (no matter who it is!).

 It would be hypocritical of me to limit screen time

 I work from home.
 Online.
 I’m often found with my iPhone in my hand or a MacBook on both knees.
-Working on the move is something I also do too, and thus I need to look at screens a lot.
+Working on the move is something I also do too, and thus I need to use screens regularly.

 Whether it is checking my email, speaking to a client on the phone or dealing with a website downtime issue I’m never far from my phone.
 I think it would be very hypocritical of me to tell my daughter that screen time is the Devil and tell her why she can’t use it.
 Probably from behind my MacBook screen!

-We don’t take the tablet outside our home
+We don’t use screens outside our home (much!)

 My sanity is intact (just!) by not having a limit on screen time